LukeFerris/origin-react-vertical-website/README.md

 import Footer from './landingPageComponents/Footer';

 // HeroApp
-// Only included when an email sign up function has been explicitly requested.
-This component is perfect for landing / marketing pages requiring a sign up and must be placed at the top of the page.
+// Importantly, HeroApp should only be used when an email sign up function has been explicitly requested for a marketing landing page.
+It should not be used for general bespoke websites.
+Do not use this component in the specification unless the goal is explicitly a marketing landing page and explicitly requires an email sign up requested by the user.
+This component is perfect for landing / marketing pages requiring a sign up and must be placed at the top of a container component.
+It is not stand alone.
 It has a hero image, a headline text, tag line and three point bullet list of key features.
 There is also an email sign up box.
 // Parameters:
 // - mainHeading: 1-4 words
 // - subHeading: 10-15 words that act as a product tagline.